Making Personal Finance Decisions (High School-Based Curriculum)

 TD Bank – WOW!Zone (Website)

-Mint is a free online resource that pulls together the user’s financial accounts into on place.
+Mint is a free online resource that pulls together the user’s financial accounts into one place.
 The website allows the user to track bank, credit card, investment, loan transactions, and balances through a single user interface.
 Mint is available as a mobile app in the Apple App Store and in Google Play.
-The Mint app allows a user to organize their spending into categories (i.e. restaurants, gas, groceries).
-The user is able to set a budget based on these categories and keep track how well they stick to their budget and where money is overspent.

 USET: Financial Education Resources (Website)